 Despite adaptions to reduce photosynthesis, an excess of its byproducts may build up in plant tissues when light is strong.
 Without water to dilute these the concentrations threaten the life of the plant and the byproducts of photosynthesis must be converted into other molecules, or secondary metabolites.
 The concentrations of these is also a threat, and plants evolve to isolate them.
 They are enclosed in oil droplets or microscopic sacs, as aromatics, or even poisons, because water and oil do not mix, or they may deposited in tissues that can be separated off and discarded like bark, fruit and seeds.
 The same plant grown under different conditions may show different toxicity (Littlewort, personal communication 2017).

-gray skin from scales or waxgrey skin from wax layer
+grey skin from wax layer

-grey skin from fine hairsgrey skin from fine hairs
+grey skin from fine hairs

 The leaves may have protective mechanisms visible to the naked eye.
 There are natural sunscreens, reddish in colour, found more often in young delicate foliage and in succulents under extreme conditions of stress (Littlewort).